-- 84. The President may, by proclamation in the Gazette, declare a state of national defence contemplated in section 203 of the Constitution if the sovereignty or territory of 35 the Republic is- - (a) threatened by war, invasion, armed attack or armed conflict; or - (b) being or has been invaded or is under armed attack or subject to a state of armed conflict.
+89. The President may, by proclamation in the Gazette, declare a state of national defence contemplated in section 203 of the Constitution if, among other things, the sovereignty or territory of the Republic- 20

+- (a) is threatened by war, including biological or chemical warfare, or invasion, armed attack or armed conflict; or - (b) is being or has been invaded or is under armed or cyber attack or subject to a state of armed conflict.